Students must complete their own application.

 - Demographic information about yourself, including race/ethnicity and household/family income.

 - Your cumulative GPA (out of 100) from the beginning of high school through the last marking period.
+There is no minimum GPA required in order to apply.

 - Your average grade (out of 100) in all your high school science and math classes, and the number of classes you have taken in these subjects.
 You can calculate this by reviewing your transcript and averaging the grades from the relevant classes.
 Please include math and science classes you are currently taking, with the grades through the last marking period.